Update on Tropical Storm Eta

 - All areas east of 13 Ave between Washington Street and Harrison Street

-Please avoid these and any other roadways where there is standing water as your vehicle may become stranded.
+Avoid these and any other roadways where there is standing water as your vehicle may become stranded.
 Residents should also avoid wading in standing water as it may contain unknown hazards.
-Weather conditions remain hazardous at this time.
-It is strongly recommended that residents remain indoors and refrain from any unnecessary travel until after Eta has cleared the area.
+It is recommended that residents remain indoors and refrain from any unnecessary travel.

 Sanitation Collection Services Suspended on Monday, November 9th

-Due to tropical storm force conditions, all solid waste services are cancelled for Monday.
+All solid waste services have been cancelled for Monday, November 9th.
 Garbage, Recycling, and Yard Waste collections will resume on a normal collection schedule on Tuesday.
 For those with a monthly bulk collection in the "2nd Monday of the Month" zone, your bulk will now be collected on Monday, November 30th.

-Parking Fees Waived for 48 Hours for Hollywood Residents at City-Operated Garages
+Parking Fees Waived for Hollywood Residents at City-Operated Garages

 Motorists are reminded to use caution, avoid traveling on flooded streets and to not drive around barricades.
 Health officials are also reminding the public to avoid wading through standing water and to prohibit children from play in flooded streets.

-Residents are advised to stay informed by trusted news providers like the National Weather Service Miami and the National Hurricane Center.
+Residents should stay informed with trusted news providers like the National Weather Service Miami and the National Hurricane Center.